 - Find more information on DEM’s response to COVID-19 here.

-FLORIDA AGENCY FOR HEALTH CARE ADMINISTRATION
+AGENCY FOR HEALTH CARE ADMINISTRATION

 - AHCA and the Department of Children and Families have been working together to ensure current Medicaid recipients maintain benefits during the COVID-19 state of emergency.
 Agencies have also extended Medicaid application deadlines.

 - AHCA has made on-site visits to over 900 long-term care and residential facilities since the onset of the COVID-19 emergency.
 Additionally, AHCA has made over 2,000 telephone calls to residential providers statewide to assess infection control and prevention strategies, ensure county health department and local emergency operations center contact information are up to date, and assess supplies--specifically PPE.

 - Find more information on ACHA’s response to COVID-19 here.